codegardenllc/rails_class_2/README.md

 ## Summary

-This class consists of approximately eight 1.5 hour long sessions which will involve creating a full-functioning Rails application.
+This class consists of approximately ten 1.5 hour long sessions which will involve creating a full-functioning Rails application.

 ## Prerequisites